List of longest-living organisms: Biological immortality

-If the mortality rate of a species does not increase after maturity, the species does not age and is said to be biologically immortal.
+If the mortality rate of a species does not increase after maturity, and the species does not age, it is said to be biologically immortal.
 There are numerous plants and animals for which the mortality rate has been observed to actually decrease with age, for all or part of the life cycle.
 Specimens of the cnidarian genus Hydra were observed for four years without any increase in mortality rate.
 If the mortality rate remains constant, the rate determines the mean lifespan.
 The lifespan may be long or short, though the species technically does not "age" in the biological sense.

 Individuals of other species have been observed to regress to a larval state and regrow into adults multiple times.
 The hydrozoan species Turritopsis dohrnii (formerly Turritopsis nutricula) is capable of cycling from a mature adult stage to an immature polyp stage and back again.
 This means no natural limit to its lifespan is known.
 No single specimen has been observed for any extended period, however, and estimating the age of a specimen is not possible by any known means.
 At least one other hydrozoan (Laodicea undulata), one scyphozoan (Aurelia sp.
 1) and one tentaculata (Mnemiopsis leiydi) can also revert from a medusa stage into a polyp stage.

 Similarly, the larvae of skin beetles undergo a degree of "reversed development" when starved, and later grow back to the previously attained level of maturity.
 This cycle can be repeated many times.
 However, repeated cycles result in physiological deterioration, suggesting that these beetle larvae still age.